UC-HSI Doctoral Diversity Initiative

 About Hispanic Serving Institutions

-A Hispanic-Serving Institution (HSI) is defined as an accredited, degree-granting, public or private nonprofit institution of higher education with an undergraduate full-time equivalent enrollment that is at least 25% Hispanic.
-HSIs are eligible for specific federal grants through the U.S. Department of Education to strengthen academic programs, facilities, and student services aimed at expanding educational opportunities.
+A Hispanic Serving Institution (HSI) is defined as an accredited, degree-granting, public or private nonprofit institution of higher education with an undergraduate full-time equivalent enrollment that is at least 25% Hispanic.
+HSIs have been traditionally eligible for specific federal grants through the U.S. Department of Education to strengthen academic programs, facilities, and student services aimed at expanding educational opportunities.